BombasticFantastik/BombasticFantastik/README.md

+### I am a data scientist and also a student at the Siberian Federal University.
+I specialize in Computer Vision, but I'm studying NLP right now.
 <div align="center">
     <h1>Hi, my name is Artemy!</h1>
-    ##I am a data scientist and also a student at the Siberian Federal University.
+    ### I am a data scientist and also a student at the Siberian Federal University.
 I specialize in Computer Vision, but I'm studying NLP right now.
 </div>
 <h2>My stats</h2>